Introduction

 L. reuteri is a probiotic that provides nutrition and protection from pathogens.

-The human body has been described as a superorganism, an ecosystem composed of human cells, microbial cells, viruses, and inputs from the environment.
-The body can be divided into multiple microbiomes including those of the skin, respiratory tract, and urogenital tract;[9] however, the gastrointestinal microbiome is the most-studied and may have the greatest influence on overall human health.
+The human body is a superorganism, an ecosystem composed of human cells, microbial cells, viruses, and environmental inputs.
+It contains multiple microbiomes, including those of the skin, respiratory tract, and urogenital tract.[11]
+However, the gastrointestinal microbiome is the most studied and may have the greatest influence on overall human health.

 Due to their ability to produce lactic acid, Lactobacillus bacteria increase the acidity of the intestinal contents.
-While many native, beneficial members of the microbiome are resistant to stomach and intestinal acidity, pathogens are less able to cope with acidity.
+While many native, beneficial microbiome members resist stomach and intestinal acidity, pathogens are typically less acid-resistant.

 L. reuteri produces an antimicrobial compound called reuterin.

-In addition to its production of acidic compounds, L. reuteri suppresses the growth of pathogenic microbes by producing a broad-spectrum antimicrobial compound called reuterin.[11]
-Reuterin is such a broad-ranging antibacterial compound that it inhibits the growth of most commensal bacteria outside of the Lactobacillus genera.[11]
+In addition to its production of acidic compounds, L. reuteri suppresses the growth of pathogenic microbes by producing a broad-spectrum antimicrobial compound called reuterin.[13]
+Reuterin is such a broad-ranging antibacterial compound that it inhibits the growth of most non-Lactobacillus commensal bacteria[13] and many molds.[14]
 It is unclear why certain bacteria are more resistant to reuterin than others.
-Reuterin is produced by most known strains of L. reuteri and is also effective in inhibiting the growth of molds.[12]
+Most known strains of L produce Reuterin. reuteri.

 L. reuteri produces some forms of vitamin B12.

-In addition to the infection prevention benefits to the host, L. reuteri produces vitamin B12 (also called cobalamin), an essential nutrient that acts as a cofactor in the synthesis of DNA and in the metabolism of dietary fat and protein.[13]
-The human genome does not contain the genes necessary to produce vitamin B12, so it must be obtained through diet.
-Cobalamin is also an essential nutrient for bacterial metabolism; however, most bacteria lack the genes to produce and must obtain it from the environment as well.
-L. retueri was the first lactic acid bacteria found to produce vitamin B12.[14]
-As Lactobacillus bacteria are often used in yogurt making, food producers looking to fortify their fermented products with vitamin B12 may findL. reuerti to be a useful food additive.[14]
-The authors of one report, who used the bacteria to produce fortified soy yogurt, identified L. reuteri as a useful food additive for vegetarians and older adults who have increased dietary need for vitamin B12.[15]
+In addition to the infection prevention benefits to the host, L. reuteri produces vitamin B12 (also called cobalamin), an essential nutrient that acts as a cofactor in the synthesis of DNA and in the metabolism of dietary fat and protein.[15]
+The human genome does not contain the genes necessary to produce vitamin B12, so it must be acquired via the diet.
+Cobalamin is also an essential nutrient for bacterial metabolism; however, most bacteria lack the genes to produce and must also obtain it from the environment.
+L. retueri was the first lactic acid bacteria found to produce vitamin B12.[16]
+As Lactobacillus bacteria are often used in yogurt making, food producers looking to fortify their fermented products with vitamin B12 may findL. reuerti to be a helpful food additive.[16]
+The authors of one report, who used the bacteria to produce fortified soy yogurt, identified L. reuteri as a helpful food additive for vegetarians and older adults with increased dietary need for vitamin B12.[17]

-Other sources find that the version of cobalamin produced by L. reuteri is structurally different from the active vitamin form and is not well-absorbed.
-A study in mice revealed that L. reuteri supplementation at a concentration of 10 million colony-forming units (CFU) (i.e., the unit used to measure the concentration of bacteria in a dose of probiotics) prevented the effects of vitamin B12 deficiency in mice fed a vitamin B12-deficient diet.[16]
+Other sources find that the version of cobalamin produced by L. reuteri is structurally different from the active vitamin form and is poorly absorbed.
+A study in mice revealed that L. reuteri supplementation at a concentration of 10 million colony-forming units (CFU) (i.e., the unit used to measure bacterial concentrations in a dose of probiotics) prevented the effects of vitamin B12 deficiency in mice fed a vitamin B12-deficient diet.[18]
 These results have not been replicated in humans and warrant future research.

 L. reuteri reduces gut leakiness and strengthens the intestinal barrier.

-The gut barrier is composed of multiple layers, including a layer of intestinal epithelial (i.e., skin-like) cells with connective tissue called the lamina propria beneath.
-This epithelial layer secretes mucus that forms an additional barrier between the gut cells and the stream of food and microbes passing through the small intestine.
-Scattered throughout the lamina propria are structures called Peyer's patches, which perform multiple immune functions such as producing white blood cells including macrophages, T cells, and B cells.
-These immune cells monitor the gut environment in order to regulate the number and types of microbes in the intestines.[17]
+The gut barrier comprises multiple layers, including a layer of intestinal epithelial (i.e., skin-like) cells with connective tissue called the lamina propria beneath.
+This epithelial layer secretes mucus, forming an additional barrier between the gut cells and the stream of food and microbes passing through the small intestine.
+Scattered throughout the lamina propria are structures called Peyer's patches, which perform multiple immune functions, such as producing white blood cells, including macrophages, T cells, and B cells.
+These immune cells monitor the gut environment to regulate the number and types of microbes in the intestines.[19]

-Intestinal cells are connected to each other by structures called tight junctions.
+Intestinal cells connect via structures called tight junctions.
 These tight junctions prevent bacteria from penetrating between cells in the intestinal wall and entering the bloodstream.
-A high-fat diet has been shown to increase gut leakiness, although different types of fat tend to have different effects on the gut barrier, with short-chain fatty acids increasing gut barrier integrity and long-chain fatty acids increasing leakiness.[18]
-Long-chain fatty acids include saturated fats like palmitic acid and stearic acid (found in a variety of plant and animal foods) and unsaturated fats like the omega-6 fat linoleic acid (found mostly in vegetable oils).
+A high-fat diet increases gut leakiness, although different types of fat tend to elicit differential effects on the gut barrier, with short-chain fatty acids increasing gut barrier integrity and long-chain fatty acids increasing leakiness.[20]
+Long-chain fatty acids include saturated fats like palmitic acid and stearic acid (found in a variety of plant and animal foods) and unsaturated fats like the omega-6 fat linoleic acid (found chiefly in vegetable oils).
 These fats activate immune cells in the gut mucosa, increasing inflammation and down-regulating the production of tight junction proteins, thereby increasing gut leakiness.
 High-fat diets also increase the secretion of bile acids, which are needed to emulsify fats so they can be absorbed.
-Increased bile acid production also down-regulates the production of tight junction proteins, increasing intestinal permeability.[18]
+Increased bile acid production also down-regulates the production of tight junction proteins, increasing intestinal permeability.[20]

-Short-chain fatty acids such as acetate, propionate, and butyrate, on the other hand, increase gut barrier integrity due to a number of physiological mechanisms.
+On the other hand, short-chain fatty acids such as acetate, propionate, and butyrate increase gut barrier integrity due to many physiological mechanisms.
 This increase is partly due to the up-regulation of tight junction proteins.
-Butyrate, specifically, is the preferred source of energy for intestinal cells and increases the rate of tight junction assembly.[2]
+Butyrate, specifically, is the preferred energy source for intestinal cells and increases the rate of tight junction assembly.[21]
 In one study of mice consuming a high-fat diet, supplementation with 100 million CFU of L. reuteri strain FN041 for four weeks significantly reduced weight gain and cholesterol levels and improved gut barrier integrity.
-The researchers used a test called a fluorescein isothiocyanate-dextran (FD4) assay to measure the permeability of the gut barrier and found that L. reuteri supplementation reduced the gut leakiness induced by the high-fat diet.
-The mice that received L. reuteri also had lower blood levels of bacterial endotoxin and tumor necrosis factor (TNF)-alpha, a pro-inflammatory cytokine.[2]
+The researchers used a fluorescein isothiocyanate-dextran (FD4) assay to measure the permeability of the gut barrier and found that L. reuteri supplementation reduced the gut leakiness induced by the high-fat diet.
+The mice that received L. reuteri also had lower blood levels of bacterial endotoxin and tumor necrosis factor (TNF)-alpha, a pro-inflammatory cytokine.[3]

-The authors of the report found that improvements in the gut barrier were dependent on the development of an oscillatory cycle of metabolic behavior.
-Mice consuming a high-fat diet without the L. reuteri probiotic had a reduction in metabolic activity of the gut microbiota at 2:00 PM and 8:00 PM, while the microbiota of mice who were supplemented with L. reuteri were more metabolically active at 2:00 PM, 8:00 PM, and 8:00 AM.
-L. reuteri supplementation increased the colonic concentration of lactate, propionate, and butyrate and also increased colonic expression of the tight junction protein occludin.[2]
-These results demonstrate the potent ability of probiotics to ameliorate some of the deleterious effects of a Western diet.
+The report's authors found that improvements in the gut barrier depended on developing an oscillatory cycle of metabolic behavior.
+Mice consuming a high-fat diet without the L. reuteri probiotic exhibited reduced gut microbiota metabolic activity at 2:00 p.m. and 8:00 p.m., while the microbiota of mice supplemented with L. reuteri were more metabolically active at 2:00 p.m., 8:00 p.m., and 8:00 a.m.
+L. reuteri supplementation increased the colonic concentration of lactate, propionate, and butyrate and the expression of occludin, a tight junction protein.[3]
+These results demonstrate the potent ability of probiotics to alleviate some of the harmful effects of a Western diet.
 However, it is important to note that mice have very different nutritional needs than humans, so additional clinical research is needed to confirm the relevance of these results.

-In addition to reducing the absorption of toxins, an increase in gut barrier integrity reduces the risk of infection.
+In addition to reducing the absorption of toxins, an increase in gut barrier integrity minimizes the risk of infection.
 In one small clinical trial, participants took a supplement containing 400 million CFU of L. reuteri strain ATCC 55730 for 28 days.
 The investigators collected biopsies from the stomach or small intestine before and after supplementation.
-Probiotic supplementation caused a significant increase in the number of intestinal B cells and CD4 positive cells, both of which facilitate the antibody response to infection.
-This increase in CD4 positive cells is in line with previous studies of L. reuteri supplementation in poultry and rats reporting improved gut barrier function and decreased risk of Salmonella infection.
-However, supplementation did not alter the number of white blood cells or inflammatory cytokines in blood circulation.[19]
-This highlights the importance of using research methods that sample the gut directly, such as the biopsies used in the study, and not just blood samples.
-Unfortunately, biopsies and other direct sampling can often be too invasive and expensive to do in human trials.
-This dilemma is important to consider when extrapolating data collected in scientific studies to make recommendations for probiotic use by individuals.
+Probiotic supplementation caused a significant increase in the number of intestinal B cells and CD4-positive cells, both of which facilitate the antibody response to infection.
+This increase in CD4-positive cells aligns with previous studies of L. reuteri supplementation in poultry and rats reporting improved gut barrier function and decreased risk of Salmonella infection.
+However, supplementation did not alter the number of white blood cells or inflammatory cytokines in blood circulation.[22]
+This highlights the importance of using research methods that directly sample the gut, such as the biopsies used in the study, not just blood samples.
+Unfortunately, biopsies and other direct sampling can often be too invasive and expensive in human trials.
+This dilemma is essential to consider when extrapolating data collected in scientific studies to make recommendations for probiotic use by individuals.

 Metabolic effects of L. reuteri